EyasuTeshome/shifttracker/orientation/a-tour-of-your-student-dashboard.md

 - The green dot highlights which session is currently taking place.
 - You should always join the call through the "Join call" button on the main dashboard page.
 - The Program hours you see are the UTC+1 or UTC-6 hours, not your local hours.
-- In the homepage, ou can see your progress in the Program, as well as the modules and blocks you have repeated.
+- You can see your progress in the Program, as well as the modules and blocks you have repeated, in the homepage.
 - Your progress in the current block appears in the Progress View page.

 ### View Progress page: